danielNemeth19/playmix/README.md

     -options                    Allows for additional settings: it accepts a comma- separated list of options The available options are:
-- `no-audio`: Excludes audio from the playlist.
+- `no-audio`: Excludes audio from the media item.
-- `start-time=<seconds>`: Sets the start time for the playlist in seconds.
+- `start-time=<seconds>`: Sets the start time for the media item in seconds.
-- `stop-time=<seconds>`: Sets the stop time for the playlist in seconds.
+- `stop-time=<seconds>`: Sets the stop time for the media item in seconds.
+- `text={text-to-set}`: Displays {text-to-set} as overlay marquee text on video

 Example usage:
 ```
 -options="no-audio,start-time=30,stop-time=120"
 ```
-This example will exclude audio, start the playlist at 30 seconds, and stop it at 120 seconds.
+This example will exclude audio, start to play the media item at 30 seconds, and stop it at 120 seconds.

 ## File format
 XSPF is a playlist in xml format - it is a free and open format.